anna-gavrilova/canvas-homepage/README.md

 So were the traditional website constructors.

-So I have decided to brush off those react skills (despite being Software Dev for 5 years, I've basically never engaged with ui).
+So I have decided to brush off those react skills (despite being Software Dev for quite a bit, I've basically never engaged with ui).

 The idea of this is to make a highly customizable collage-like website builder.
 Think tumblr but with a canvas.